-REQUIRED CREDITS for each TERM = 1
+REQUIRED CREDITS for each TERM = 1 RECOMMENDED CREDITS for each TERM = 1 REQUIRED CLASSES:

-RECOMMENDED CREDITS for each TERM = 1
+HSD 799 Dissertation (1 each term)

-REQUIRED CLASSES:
+CONTINUE DISSERTATION RESEARCH

-- ☐ HSD 799 Dissertation (1 each term) - CONTINUE DISSERTATION RESEARCH - ☐ Hold a meeting each term with your Dissertation Supervisory Committee to review progress. - Once you have completed 2-3 dissertation chapters, contact your committee to set up a time for a Preliminary Dissertation Seminar to present your research to your committee and the HSD program faculty and students.
-Contact HSD Graduate Program Academic Advisor in INTDSB 256 to schedule your seminar. - □ Review your Plan of Study to make sure your transcript matches your Plan of Study.
-If not, contact the HSD Graduate Program Academic Advisor in INTDSB 256 to help you with POS reviews. - ☐ At the end of each Spring Term, you will receive an Annual Progress Report to complete and return to HSD Graduate Program Academic Advisor in INTDSB 256.
+- ☐ Hold a meeting each term with your Dissertation Supervisory Committee to review progress. - Once you have completed 2-3 dissertation chapters, contact your committee to set up a time for a Preliminary Dissertation Seminar to present your research to your committee and the HSD program faculty and students.
+Contact HSD Academic Advisor in SFIS to schedule your seminar. - □ NOTE: Students are required to use the ASU Graduate College Format Wizard for their dissertation. - Review your Plan of Study to make sure your transcript matches your Plan of Study.
+If not, contact the HSD Academic Advisor in SFIS to help you with POS reviews. - At the end of each Spring Term, you will receive an Annual Progress Report to complete and return to HSD Academic Advisor in SFIS.